AliciaFrederick/choice-and-chance/content/Time Point Cost Tables.md

 ---
 ## Creating a Form

 You must spend 3 TP to create a form to gain access to its spell effect.
-For every augment you add to the spell, you must spend an additional 2 TP
+For every augment you add to the spell, you must spend an additional 2 TP.
+Once created, the spell's TN is 8.
+During gameplay, you can reduce augments on-the-fly to ease (increase) the TN.

 | Cost (TP) | 3       | 2       | 2     | 2      | 2       | 2     |
 | --------- | ------- | ------- | ----- | ------ | ------- | ----- |